LaunchCodeEducation/web-fundamentals/assignments/blogz/README.md

 LaunchCode staff has done a bit of work to get started on this project, so you'll start by checking out the code from GitHub.
 Visit the [repository page on GitHub][blogz-repo] and fork the project.
 Recall that this creats a copy of the project under your personal GitHub account.

 Then, clone your fork/copy to your machine and make a new App Engine app.
-This process is the same as the "Clone the repository" and "Create new App Engine app" sections of [Class 3 setup][class-3-setup], with your blogz page in place of the flicklist-python page, and with the app ID `blogz` in place of `flicklist-python`.
+This process is the same as the "Clone the repository" and "Create new App Engine app" sections of [Flicklist 1 Walkthrough][flicklist1-walkthrough], with your blogz page in place of the flicklist-python page, and with the app ID `blogz` in place of `flicklist-python`.

 If you try to run the app at this point, you will enounter errors.
 We have left out some important code, which you'll be writing for this assignment.